danbev/danbev/README.md

 Work at Red Hat.
-Interested in IoT, security, and machine learning.
+Interested in IoT, security, and AI/ML.